 If you won $50,000, how would you invest it in your business?

-I would invest it in our people, probably in the form of a new series of workshops or trainings for them.
-Learning and development is expensive, but we feel the impact it has is completely worth it!
+I would invest it in our people, probably in the form of a new series of workshops or training for them.
+Learning and development are expensive, but we feel the impact it has is completely worth it!

 What advice would you give to someone looking to start their own business?